 Our quarterly effective tax rate has depended and will continue to depend on the geographic distribution of our taxable earnings amongst the multiple tax jurisdictions in which we operate and the tax law in those jurisdictions.
 Changes in the geographic mix of our results of operations amongst these jurisdictions may have a significant impact on our effective tax rate from quarter to quarter.
-Changes in tax law in one or more jurisdictions, we may be subject to audits in certain jurisdictions.
-These audits may involve complex issues which could require an extended period of time for resolution.
-The resolution of audit issues may lead to differences, additional taxes, fines or penalties which could have a material adverse impact on our effective tax rate and our financial condition and results.
+Changes in tax law in one or more jurisdictions could also have a significant impact on our tax rate and results.
+In addition, as we operate in multiple tax jurisdictions, we may be subject to audits in certain jurisdictions.
+These audits may involve complex issues which could require an extended period of time for resolution of audit issues may lead to differences, additional taxes, fines or penalties which could have a material adverse impact on our effective tax rate and our financial condition and results.